pschatzmann/arduino-midi/README.md

 - Apple Midi

-Please note that some of the examples that generate sound are based on __Arduino-STK__!

 ### Documentation

 The basic functionality is based on Arduino Streams (Except the BLE functionality).
 You give the [MidiStreamOut](https://pschatzmann.github.io/arduino-midi/html/classmidi_1_1_midi_stream_out.html) class an Arduino output stream as argument which will then be used to send/write out the midi data.
 This gives the flexibility that we can support Files, Serial, IP and UDP.